Sharjeel-Khan/cs7641-project-group11/README.md

 While the branches of the tree can become quite computationally expensive, there are a number of parameters that can be tuned to maintain the efficiency and accuracy of decision trees.
 Parameter tuning includes maximum depth, the minimum number of samples required to split nodes, and quality measurement of the split.
 The maximum depth to search in the tree as the deeper the tree, the more splits it has.

 A decision tree classifier was utilized and trained on this dataset.
 We tuned using the maximum depth parameter and minimum of sample splits parameter discussed above.
+Maximum depth was examined from [0, 20] and minimum of sample splits was ranged from [0.1, 1.0].